1,351 related texts · 28 related myths · Page 1 of 29

 The book of Ecclesiastes, or Kohelet in Hebrew, wrestles with this too.
 "The wind goes to the south, and turns to the north; around and around the wind turns, and on its rounds the...

-It's in those little quirks that we often find hidden depths.
+It's in those little quirks that readers often find hidden depths.
 Take the census of the Levites in the Book of Numbers, Bamidbar, for example.
-Specifically, Bamidbar Rabbah 6 shines a...
+Specifically, Bamidbar Rabbah 6 shi...

 The standard census in the Book of Numbers is a dry headcount.
 But the Targum Jonathan transforms it into something far more dramatic, adding a theological reason for every exempti...